Ataa Jaber

-Ataa Jaber (عطاء جابر, עטאא ג'אבר; born 3 October 1994) is a professional footballer who plays as a defensive midfielder for Qatar Stars League club Qatar.
+Ataa Jaber (عطاء جابر, עטאא ג'אבר; born 3 October 1994) is a professional footballer who plays as a defensive midfielder.
 Born in Israel, he plays for the Palestine national team.

 Early life

 Jaber was born in Majd al-Krum, Israel, to a Muslim-Arab family.

 Club career

 Ataa Jaber got his professional start with Maccabi Haifa making his senior team debut at 17 years old in the 2011–12 season.
 Unable to reserve a place in the first team, Ataa Jaber signed for Bnei Sakhnin during the 2016–17 season.

 He moved to F.C.
 Ashdod in 2021 on a one-year deal.

 In 2022, Jaber made his first move to a foreign league signing with Azerbaijan Premier League club Neftchi Baku.

 International career

 Jaber had represented and captained the Israel national U21 team.
 However in 2023, he filed for a nationality switch to represent Palestine internationally.
 He debuted in a friendly 0–0 tie with Indonesia on 14 June.

 After the October 7 attacks, Israeli Interior Minister Moshe Arbel called for Jaber's Israeli citizenship to be revoked.